-One of the major duties of CIQ is to make sure that exporters follow existing or new regulations on imports to China.
-That includes to control and prevent that no infectious diseases enter/leave the country.
+One of the major duties of CIQ is to make sure that exporters follow import regulations in China.
+For example, they control and prevent that no infectious diseases enter/leave the country.

-Other responsibilties include to inspect, control and make sure that animals and plants, leaving or entering the country, don’t bring any risks.
-If they do, CIQ will introduce safety measures and put these in quarantine.
+Other examples of responsibilities include inspections, quality controls, making sure that animals and plants, leaving or entering the country, don’t bring any risks.
+If they do, CIQ will introduce safety measures and put these into quarantine.

-AQSIQ is the authority that governs CIQ and decide its responsibilities.
+As mentioned, AQSIQ is the authority that governs CIQ and decides its responsibilities.
 The list can be made longer, but I just want to give you a general knowledge over the duties that CIQ has.

 Getting a CIQ declaration